-Art.
-1. Whereas it is stipulated by the fifth article of the treaty that the sum to be appropriated to the support of the dignity of his Highness the Nabob Azeem-ul-Dowlah, Behauder, shall be calculated at one-fifth part of the net revenues of the Carnatic; and whereas the improvement of the said revenues, which, under Providence, may be expected to arise from the effects of the present arrangement, may render the said fifth part greater than will be necessary to the purposes intended by the contracting parties; it is hereby explained, for the better understanding of the fifth article of the treaty, that whenever the whole net revenue of the Carnatic, including the sums to be deducted, according to the sixth article of the treaty, shall exceed the sum of twenty-five lacs of star pagodas, then and in that case the fifth part of such surplus shall be applied to the repair of fortifications, to the establishment of a separate fund for the eventual exigencies of war, or to the military defence of the Carnatic, in such manner as may be determined by the Governor in Council of Fort St. George, after the previous communication to his Highness the Nabob Azeem-ul-Dowlah.
+ARTICLE 1.
+Whereas it is stipulated by the fifth article of the Treaty that the sum to be appropriated to the support of the dignity of his Highness the Nabob Azeem-ul-Dowlah, Behauder, shall be calculated at one-lifth part of the net revenues of the Carnatic ; and whereas the improvement of the said revenues, which, under Previdence, may be expected to arise from the effects of the present arrangement, may render the said fifth part greater than will be uecessary to the purposes intended by the contracting parties, it is hereby explained, for the better understanding of the fifth article of the Treaty, that whenever the whole net revenue of the Carnatic, including the sums to be deducted, according to the sixth article of the Treaty, shall exceed the sum of twenty-five laces of Star Pagodas, then and in that case the fifth part of such surplus shall be applied to the repair of fortifications, to the establishment of a separate fund for the eventual exigencies of war, or to the military defence of the Carnatic, in such manuer as may be determined by the Governor in Council of Fort St George. after the previous communication to His Highness the Nabob Azeem-ul-Dowlah.

-Art.
-2. Whereas it is stipulated in the sixth article of the treaty, that the sum of 2,13,421 pagodas, on account of jagheer, and the sum of 6,21,105 pagodas on account of the private debts of the Nabob Mahomed Ally, shall be deducted from the amount of the net revenue, previously to the determination of the proportion to be paid to his Highness the Nabob, it is nevertheless hereby explained that it shall not be incumbent on the Honour-Nabob, it is nevertheless hereby explained that it shall not be incumbent on the Honourable Company to appropriate lands yielding a revenue to the said amount of 2,13,421 pagodas, but that the said Company shall be at liberty to exercise its discretion in the mode and on the extent of the provision to be made, according to the ninth article of the treaty, for the support of the family and principal officers of the Nabob Mahomed Ally, and of the Nabob Omdut-ul-Omrah.
-And it is further explained, that notwithstanding the liquidation of the private debt of the Nabob Mahomed Ally, or of the debt due to the Honourable Company, the said sum of 6,21,105 pagodas shall always be deducted from the net revenue, and shall in no case be included in the net revenue, previously to the determination of the share to be allotted to his Highness the Nabob Azeem-ul-Dowlah, Behauder, it being the intention of the contracting parties that the said sum of 2,13,421 pagodas, and the said sum intention of the contracting parties that the said sum of 2,13,421 pagodas, and the said sum of 6,21,105 pagodas, shall be considered to be permanent deductions, in all times to come, from the revenue of the Carnatic.
+ARTICLE 2.
+Whereas it is stipulated in the sixth article of the Treaty that the sum of 2,13,421 pagodas on account of Jagheer, and the sum of 6,21,105 pagodas on account of the private debts of the Nabob Mahomed Ally, shall be deducted from the amount of the net revenne, previously to the determination of the proportion to be paid to his Highness the Nabob, it is nevertheless hereby explained that it shall not be incumbent on the Honourable Company to appropriate lands yielding a revenue to the said amount of 2,13,421 pagodas, but that the said Company shall be at liberty to exercise its discretion in the mode and on the extent of the provision to be made, according to the ninth article of the Treaty, for the support of the family and principal officers of the Nabob Mahomed Ally, and of the Nabob Omdut-ul-Omrah.
+And it is farther explained, that, notwithstanding the liquidation of the private debt of the Nabob Mahomed Ally, or of the debt due to the Honourable Company, the said sum of 6,21,105 pagodas shall always be deducted from the net revenue, and shall in no case be included in the net revenue, previously to the determination of the share to be allotted to his Highness the Nabob Azeem-ul-Dowlah, Behauder, it being the intention of the contracting parties that the said sum of 2,13,421 pagodas. and the said sum of 6,21,105 pagodas, shall be considered to be permanent deductions, in all times to come, from the revenue of the Carnatic.

-J. Stuart.
-W. Petrie.
-E. W. Fallofield.
+(Signed) CLIVE.
+J. STUART.
+W. PETRIE.
+E. W. FALLOFIELD.

-By the Right Honourable The Governor General in Council.
+By the Right Honourable the Governor-General in Council.

-(signed) J. Webbe, Chief Secretary to Government.
+(Signed) J. WEBBE, Chief Secretary to Government.

-The accession of Azeem-ul-Dowlah was communicated by him to the King of The Nabob's letters Great Britain, to the Emperor Shah Allum, and the Nizam, and others.
-The to the Sovereign following letters appear among the papers returned to Parliament in 1803:- powers intimating
+The Nabob's Let- The accession of Azeem-ul-Dowlah was communicated by him to the King of ters to the Sove-Great Britain, to the Emperor Shah Ahlur, and the Nizam, and others.
+The reign powers inti-following letters appear among the papers returned to Parliament in 1803 :-